-In Kemal Akkaya et al. [11].
-This paper surveys recent routing protocols for sensor networks and presents a classification for the various approaches pursued.
-Data-centric, hierarchical and location-based are three main classifications that are examined in this paper.
+Received 6 May 2018, Received in revised form, 20 May 2018, Accepted 23 May 2018, Available online 25 May 2018 routing protocols for sensor networks and presents a classification for the various approaches pursued.
+Datacentric, hierarchical and location-based are three main classifications that are examined in this paper.
 Network flow and QoS modeling are also discussed.